bruprescott/CTDizzle/README.md

 ## README

 This repository contains the code and build guide used for the CTDizzle Mk3.
-It also houses all of the resources and documentation I have used while building the device.
+It also houses all of the resources and documentation that may be helpful during the build process.

 #### Arduino Files
 - Contains the operating and calibration code.